-In the winter of 1900-1901, a pitched battle erupted on the frozen Milwaukee River above the North Avenue dam between enraged ice harvesters and the equally violent crew of a steam-powered launch.
-The newspapers called it “The Ice War,”
+During the winter of 1900–01, a pitched battle erupted on the frozen Milwaukee River above the North Avenue dam between enraged ice harvesters and the equally violent crew of a steam-powered launch.
+The newspapers called it “The Ice War.”

 On a section of river that has witnessed many strange things over the years, the ice war was perhaps the strangest.

-As if the riot-on-ice aspect wasn’t odd enough, the fighting was accompanied by jaunty music provided by a brass band aboard the launch.
+If the riot-on-ice aspect wasn’t odd enough, the fighting was accompanied by jaunty music provided by the steamboat’s brass band.

-Milwaukee was a good-sized city by then, with a population of 285,000 and a major industry of brewing, storing, and transporting lager beer.
-Lager must be kept cold, which meant ice.
-Tons of ice.
-Plus, just about every one of the city’s many homes had an icebox to keep food cool.
+Increasing water contamination from the growing city gradually shifted the ice business northward up the Milwaukee River.
+By 1900, ice harvesting took place at several locations along the upper river and on many area lakes.
+Milwaukee was a good-sized city by then, with a population of 285,000 and a major industry of brewing, storing and transporting lager beer.
+Lager must be kept cool, requiring ice by the ton.
+Plus, just about every one of the city’s many homes had an icebox to keep food cold.

-Homeowners contracted with an ice company by purchasing coupon booklets in advance (at the turn of the 20th century 750-pounds worth of ice cost $2 – about two days wages for a laborer), handing over a coupon each time ice was delivered.
-Homeowners benefitted from locking in a set price and the iceman didn’t have to handle money.
+It was easy to keep food in winter, obviously, but summer required frequent visits from the iceman, who delivered a 50- or 75-pound block of ice to customers’ insulated tin-lined wooden iceboxes.
+Homeowners usually contracted with an ice company by purchasing coupon booklets in advance (at the turn of the twentieth century, 750 pounds of ice cost two dollars—about two days’ wages for a laborer), handing over a coupon each time ice was delivered.
+Homeowners benefitted from locking in a set price, and the delivery man didn’t have to handle money.

-From there, the now uniformly-sized blocks entered the cavernous interior of the icehouse where more workers skidded them neatly into organized stacks, spreading heavy layers of insulating straw, wood shavings, or sawdust as they went.
+Next, workers moved in with saws, long chisels and steel-tipped pikes and systematically broke off sections and floated them to a conveyor, which carried the ice blocks through a rotating planer.
+The planer milled off the surface, where most of the dirt and debris were to be found.
+From there, the now uniform blocks entered the cavernous interior of the icehouse, where more workers skidded them neatly into organized stacks, spreading heavy layers of insulating straw, wood shavings or sawdust as they went.
 Ice could be stored for two or three years this way.

 Work was suspended when it got too cold.
 Sub-zero temperatures froze the ice channels as fast as workers could open them.

-The band played on, but the husky youths on board were far more than excursionists.
+“The band played on, but the husky youths on board were far more than excursionists.
 They fought off the attacks of the men of the Wisconsin Lakes Company, pried the vessel free when it stuck on ice too thick to be borne down and broken by the special prow, cut heavy strands of barbed wire strung from bank to bank, warded off heavy timbers studded with spikes launched by the defenders, and made patches when their armored vessel was holed.
 This went on for six weeks whenever the river re-froze.
 No more ice was cut.”

 “About 200 Poles,” the Journal breathlessly reported, “whose livelihood depends on the harvesting of the ice, are becoming aroused over the work of the Goll.
 Some of the representatives of the ice company fear that they are liable to become vicious over the matter and then they will take the affair into their own hands.”